 Integrated Marketing Campaign

 In true integrated spirit, LinkedIn rallied both online and offline platforms for its 12-week integrated campaign.
 Channels included digital, paid social, video, and outdoor, radio, podcasts, and SEM.
 It first introduced the campaign to its employees in November 2017.
+This is important because the teams work in sync towards the campaign goals and objectives.
 LinkedIn employees played an active role in choosing members to feature in the commercial.
 At the same time, LinkedIn also ran an internal campaign by creating a microsite for employees.
 The employee’s role was to share why they’re “in it.”
 This made them candidates to be featured in the campaign.

 Apart from the employees, the company’s offices are physically participating in the campaign as well, featuring images of members with their reason to be “in it.”